 Mr Kee holds a Master of Arts from Oxford University.

 Ms Joy Tan was first elected to the Board on 26 May 2017 and last re-elected as director representing the Founder Members on 26 June 2020.
-She is a member of the Audit, Nominating, and Human Resource & Remuneration Committees.
+She is a member of the Audit Committee and Nominating and Human Resource & Remuneration Committee.
 Ms Tan is also the lead independent director on the Board.

 At WongPartnership LLP, Ms Tan is the Joint Head of the Commercial & Corporate Disputes Practice, the Corporate Governance & Compliance Practice and the Financial Services Regulatory Practice.
 She is a Fellow of the Chartered Institute of Arbitrators, and sits on the panels of various professional tribunals, including the panel of arbitrators of the Singapore International Arbitration Centre (SIAC), the Law Society Disciplinary Tribunal appointed by the Honourable Chief Justice under the Legal Profession Act, and the Complaints and Disciplinary Tribunal of the Accounting & Corporate Regulatory Authority (ACRA).
 She also sits on the Executive Board of the Singapore Chapter of the Association of Certified Anti-Money Laundering Specialists (ACAMS).